We estimate that there are some 2500+ lesbian, gay, bisexual and transgender (LGBT+) colleagues within the Group.

-Our commitment to our LGBT agenda is led from the top.
-Our Executive Sponsor for Sexual Orientation and Gender Identity, Karin Cook, champions our LGBT programme and activities.
+Our commitment to our LGBT+ agenda is led from the top.
+Our Executive Sponsor for Sexual Orientation and Gender Identity, Janet Pope, champions our LGBT+ programme and activities.

 Recognition of our work

-Lloyds Banking Group was named number 1 in the 2017 Stonewall Top 100 employers list, which celebrates the pioneering efforts of leading organisations to create inclusive workplaces.
+Lloyds Banking Group was named Top Financial Employer and seventh overall in the 2019 Stonewall Top 100 employers list, which celebrates the pioneering efforts of leading organisations to create inclusive workplaces.

-The achievement is the culmination of a journey that has seen the Group placed third in 2015, second in 2016 and first in 2017, recognising the progress made and our continued commitment to LGBT inclusion.
+The achievement is the culmination of a journey that has seen the Group placed in the top 10 for the last five years, and first in 2017, recognising the progress made and our continued commitment to LGBT+ inclusion.

-We have continued to run our LGBT leadership programme throughout 2016.
-Over 200 colleagues have completed the programme so far, with some describing the experience as life changing.
+We have continued to run our LGBT+ leadership programme throughout 2018.
+Over 500 colleagues have completed the programme so far, with some describing the experience as life changing.

 Support for transgender colleagues